A B C D E F G H I L M O P S T U V X Y

 number: 9+1, used in my duodecimal system along with elefator, represented by (an upside-down A)

+I made up these names and symbols before learning what anyone else had used for base 12.
 I used the symbols, but not the names, in Súiⱥcúili.
 This is a homonym of a type of a bird.

 U